mattgallagher92/recipes/enchiladas.md

 ## Preparation

-- Cook the beans according to instructions (takes over an hour)
+- Cook the black turtle beans and pinto beans according to instructions (takes over an hour)
 - Slice the onions and mushrooms
 - Chop the peppers
 - Mix the passata, chilli powder, cumin, oregano, paprika and garlic powder